codermarcel/SimpleController/README.md

 ### Request and Application injection

 You can also ask for the current Request and Application objects like this:</br>
-##### Note : for the Application and Request objects, SimpleController does the injection based on the type hinting and not on the variable name!** </br>
+**Note** for the Application and Request objects, SimpleController does the injection based on the type hinting and not on the variable name! </br>

 ```php